pla7a/bockra/README.md

 Libraries that are required are twitter-python, numpy, pandas, scikit-learn, and seaborn (if you enjoy pretty visualizations of the data).
 The training data used was the Sentiment140 dataset (which can be downloaded from http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip).

 All API keys have been removed from the files.
 There are also redundant spotify methods in the main file due to a change in direction of the project.

+A good next step might be to implement some mechanism to prevent dos through excessive use of twitter API (maybe a lightning payment of 300 satoshis (=$0.01) for each request).